JackyChiu/iOS_Calculator/README.md

 ----
 (Updated Jan 1, 2016)
 Calculator can now recognize order of precedence with operators.
+Clear button is now a delete button, when long pressed will clear.

 (Updated Dec 31, 2015)
 ANS key & square operator work now.
 Replaced the square root button with a button for negative numbers.